gammasoft71/xtd/docs/enum_class.md

 `enum`, `enum class` and `enum struct` in c++11 have two problems:
 * Displaying in a string the name of the enum value either for debugging or simply to qualify some values as for example in [xtd::drawing::color::name]().
 * There is no flags attribute.
-You have to add the bitwise operators for each enum, enum class or enum struct.
+You have to add the bitwise operators for each `enum`, `enum class` or `enum struct`.
 Enum flags pose an additional problem for displaying the value names in a string due to bitwise flags.

 ## External libraries